Hampstead Village Walking Tour

 The Old Hampstead Village & Heath walk takes place at 10:30 am every Sunday morning, year-round.
 The Sunday morning walk is guided by David*

 The Old Hampstead Village & Heath walk also takes place at 2 pm every Wednesday afternoon (except in January and February).
-The 2 pm Wednesday afternoon Hampstead walk is guided by Richard III or Peter.
+The 2pm Wednesday afternoon walking tour of Hampstead is guided by Richard III or Peter.

-The meeting point is just outside the exit of Hampstead underground station.
+The meeting point is just outside the exit of Hampstead underground station (on the Edgware branch of the Northern line, between Golders Green and Belsize Park stations).
 That’s at the bottom of Heath Street and top of Hampstead High Street.
+(NOT HAMPSTEAD HEATH STATION)

 The walk ends in Church Row, Hampstead’s grandest street, just a stone’s throw from Hampstead Tube station.